Hengle/Nexus-Security.github.io/content/posts/2016-09-09-kodi-185-final-apk-for-android.md

 Kodi 18.5 Final APK For Android

-KodiÂ® media center is a cross\*platform, multi\*platform software and multi\*platform entertainment hub for digital media for PC home theater (HTPC).
+Kodi® media center is a cross\*platform, multi\*platform software and multi\*platform entertainment hub for digital media for PC home theater (HTPC).
 It uses a 10\*foot user interface designed as a media player for the living room, using a remote control as the main input device.
 Its graphical user interface (GUI) allows users to easily browse and view videos, photos, podcasts, and music from a hard disk, optical disk, and local area network.
 Internet with just a few buttons.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download Kodi 18.5 Final APK For Android
 ========================================